 Can I submit research which has previously been submitted to a Breast Cancer Now Grants Committee and was not funded?

-Yes, but please state in the Expression of Interest form the title and reference number of the proposal that was previously declined.
+Yes, but please state in the application form the title and reference number of the proposal that was previously declined.

 Do I need to include full economic costs (FEC) in the application?